52 Utahns Sick from Synthetic CBD: How to Prevent This from Happening to You

 Similarly, the report described the lack of public health issues caused by CBD by mentioning this finding, “At present, no public health problems (e.g. driving under the influence of drugs cases, comorbidities) have been associated with the use of pure CBD.”

-On a positive note, according to existing preliminary evidence and limited clinical trials, CBD can help treat various medical conditions and diseases.
-The WHO CBD report went further by mentioning CBD’s ability to treat different medical conditions like epilepsy, anxiety, Multiple Sclerosis, cancer, Rheumatoid Arthritis, IBD, depression, and more.
+On a positive note, according to existing preliminary evidence and limited clinical trials, CBD can help various conditions and diseases.
+The WHO CBD report went further by mentioning CBD’s ability to treat different medical conditions.

 Although CBD is illegal in many countries, it is becoming more prevalent all over the world.
 Due to the cannabinoid’s powerful effects and medicinal capabilities, certain countries are shifting their stance on CBD.
 In particular, the U.S. FDA reduced the country’s regulatory requirements in 2015 to permit researchers to conduct CBD trials.